East Tilbury

 There is evidence of Romano-British settlement in what is now East Tilbury as far back as the 1st and 2nd centuries.
 The first written record of the settlement was likely in the Anglo-Saxon Chronicle of 653.
-During the Anglo-Saxon period, it likely formed a single manorial estate with the separate settlement of West Tilbury, with which it continues to share a name.
-Coalhouse Fort was constructed in the 1860s.
+During the Anglo-Saxon period, it likely formed a single manorial estate of Tilbury, which subsequently fragmented into East Tilbury and West Tilbury.
+Coalhouse Fort on the banks of the Thames was constructed in the 1860s.
 From the 1930s to 1960s, the area experienced significant growth with the opening of the Bata shoe factory and the construction of Bataville to house its thousands of workers.